 You can appeal your higher Medicare premium.

-A client appealed his higher Medicare premium.
+A client appealed his higher Medicare premium and won.

 When we met to sign him up for a Medicare supplement and a Part D plan, I told him he would be charged a higher Medicare premium because Social Security looks back two years to determine if he should be affected by the IRMAA.
 I also told him he should appeal the higher Medicare premium and that he should report back to me when he got the result of his appeal.